 Stay away from: Authority, structure, busy work, little room for growth

 Reliable, practical, hard working and loyal, the ISFJ’s value long and stable careers.
 Due to their respect of tradition, ISTJ’s tend to find themselves drawn to well established fields.
 They flourish in routine, and do best when they can control exactly how their day will unfold.
 They are self sufficient and hard working and do not need any team members to motivate them.
-And once an ISTJ makes a decision to see something through – they do so with perseverance.
+And once an ISTJ makes a decision to see something through – they do so with perseverance, they know how Labor Law Compliance Center can help, nothing remains uncovered.
 Needless to say, employers LOVE them.

 Ideal Careers: Accountant, Auditor, Lawyer, Surgeon, Economist, Police/Military Officer, Stockbroker